Shaybs/Unphysical-String-Simulator/README.md

 # Unphysical-String-Simulator
 This may potentially be the first unphysical string simulator in the world.
 Anyhow, please copy/add the file, 'UnphysicalGuitarSimulator' and 'ODESolver' to a single Matlab folder while following the MIT License protocol.
 Further, input values in the GUI that pops up after you run the 'UnphysicalGuitarSimulator' and enjoy the simulations of different kinds of strings (with Guitar-like values)! :)

+The Wiki page 'Unphysical String Simulator' has more information.